outofcoffee/corebot/README.md

 Allows child thread messages to be trigger messages.
 Implies `SLACK_REPLY_IN_THREAD="true"`.
 Default: `false`.

+    CHAT_GENERATOR_FILE="/path/to/file.yml"

+The path to an external YAML file containing custom chat lines.
+See the default file, `default-chat.yml`, for examples.

 ## Actions

 Corebot has both built-in actions and custom actions.
 Examples of built in actions are the lock/unlock actions.
 Custom actions are triggers for your Rundeck/Jenkins jobs, configured using a configuration file, typically called `actions.yml`.